Nudin/getrid/README.md

 downside of this is that there are never any "clear cuts" and the amounts of packages once installed but not needed anymore constantly grows.

-Removing old packages is annoying, so I wrote `getrig` a tool that makes it to Find packages that unnecessary fill up your disk.
-A terminal user interface allows you too decide which packages to keep and which to remove.
+Removing old packages is annoying, so I wrote `getrid` a tool that makes it to find packages that unnecessary fill up your disk.
+A terminal user interface allows you to decide which packages to keep and which to remove.

 Dependencies: python, pacgraph, urwid